MoserMichael/openshift-memusage/MEM.md

 	memmove(unsafe.Pointer(stats), unsafe.Pointer(&memstats), sizeof_C_MStats)
 ```

-call ReadMemStats is quite expensive: in order to keep us from seing an outdated copy of the memory statistics all other threads must be stopped at garbage collection save points, then after copying the structure to the user supplied MemStats arguments all the threads are started up again.
+call ReadMemStats is quite expensive: in order to keep us from seing an outdated copy of the memory statistics all other threads must be stopped at garbage collection save points, then after copying the structure to the user supplied MemStats arguments all the threads are started up again. (so this function shouldn't be called frequently)

 Lets write a small test program in order to learn about memory statistics.